College football: Early history

+Unable to agree upon rules with American colleges, Harvard instead played multiple games against McGill University in 1874.
 In as much as Rugby football had been transplanted to Canada from England, the McGill team played under a set of rules which allowed a player to pick up the ball and run with it whenever he wished.
 Another rule, unique to McGill, was to count tries (the act of grounding the football past the opposing team's goal line; there was no end zone during this time), as well as goals, in the scoring.
 In the Rugby rules of the time, a try only provided the attempt to kick a free goal from the field.
 If the kick was missed, the try did not score any points itself.
+Harvard players were enthusiastic about McGill's rules and quickly abandoned most of the "Boston game."